The True Game: Talents

 An additional group of humans known as the immutables has the ability to quench any of these talents while another group of humans, the wizards, has the ability to use magic/technology to produce effective results.
 Wizardry is learned, rather than appearing in adolescence as a talent does.
 Having any other talent does not negate wizardry.
 The so-called "thirteenth talent" was confirmed only to be possessed by one person, and was the ability to link with others and utilise or combine their talents.

 Other humans are just ordinary humans and are referred to as pawns.

 For the most part, the talented humans live in groups called demesnes and the demesnes are constantly warring with each other in great games.
 In the process, as usually occurs with wars, death and destruction and waste occurs, especially among the pawns.
 The stories examine the morality of the so-called True Game and other related issues.

-As time goes on, we are introduced to the earlier history of humans on the planet and even to the creatures who occupied the planet prior to the arrival of the humans (and who are now much-diminished as a result of human colonization).
+As time goes on, the earlier history of humans on the planet and even to the creatures who occupied the planet prior to the arrival of the humans (and who are now much-diminished as a result of human colonization) is introduced.
 Ultimately, the story deals with the question of whether life on the planet will survive at all.